sloria/TextBlob/docs/install.rst

     $ pip install -U textblob
     $ python -m textblob.download_corpora

 This will install TextBlob and download the necessary NLTK corpora.
-If you need to change the default install directory set the environment variable NLTK_DATA.
+If you need to change the default download directory set the ``NLTK_DATA`` environment variable.

 .. admonition:: Downloading the minimum corpora